Maths

 EYFS

-In EYFS, teachers use the Power Maths resource to order their teaching of maths.
+In EYFS, teachers use the White Rose resource to order their teaching of maths.
 This is matched to the Early Learning goals.
 In the Early Years, Maths is a specific area of learning in the Early Years Curriculum.
 Play based opportunities are carefully planned and provided by staff.
 The learning environment both inside and outside, is set up to create a stimulating space where children feel confident, secure, and challenged in their mathematical thinking.

 Learning experiences provide children with the opportunity to explore, use their senses and become independent in their mathematical learning.